xavierchia/xavierchia.github.io/articles.md

 <article class="post">

-  <strong>I write the stuff I'd love to read myself.
+  Every morning I sit down and write.
+That's my primary mode of thinking.
+I figure stuff out while I write about it.
 New articles are sent to <a href="/newsletter">my email newsletter</a> every Monday.
 You can read a few popular articles below or scroll down to browse recent posts.
 <br> <br>
   <strong>Popular Articles</strong>
 <div class="noyellowlinks">